 Teaching toddlers to play independently helps them build creativity and critical-thinking skills, and helps parents catch a break too!
 Independent play is important because it teaches children how to entertain themselves and helps them become more self-sufficient.
 This type of play usually occurs during the toddler stage.

-When we tell children exactly how to play with a toy, or what to do with it, we limit their exploration and imagination.
-A study from the Massachusetts Institute of Technology found that children were more likely to figure out a toy’s extra characteristics (like a surprise noise it makes) when left alone with it, than if an adult first showed them how to use it.
+When we tell children exactly how to play with a toy or what to do with it, we limit their exploration and imagination.
+A study from the Massachusetts Institute of Technology found that children were more likely to figure out a toy’s extra characteristics (like a noise it makes) when left alone with it, than if an adult first showed them how to use it.

 “Children flourish when they have opportunities to make choices about what they do, particularly in play situations.” –Jean Ispa, PhD

-You have to be aware of how often you interfere and instruct your child when he is playing.
+You have to be aware of how often you interfere and instruct your child when they are playing.
 A study from the University of Missouri found that children become less engaged when their mothers tell them how to play and what to play.
 Children were even found to have negative feelings towards their directive mothers, especially when their directiveness was negative or critical, with a lack of affection.

 It’s important to show affection towards your children while supporting their play and, at the same time, be careful not to dictate exactly how they should do it.
 That way, you’ll foster their development.
 Let your little one engage in independent play for a while; you’ll see their creativity flourish before you!